Our Director: Michelle McFarlin, MS, CCC/SLP

 - Served as Coordinator and Clinical Supervisor of the Early CLASS (Communication, Language, and Social Skills), a preschool program that was designed to facilitate social communication and social skills of young children with social communication challenges, and/or high functioning autism.

-- Co-wrote the social skills curriculum for the Early CLASS with Dr. Pamela Rollins
+- Co-wrote the language and social skills curriculum for the Early CLASS with Dr. Pamela Rollins

 - Presented at numerous professional seminars, the American Speech-Language Hearing Association Convention, and the Texas Speech-Language and Hearing Association Convention.